Cloud-Tomat/magicDataset/README.md

 - **Crop Borders**: Refines image focus by cropping borders by a specified percentage.

 ### LAVIS Filter and Captioning
+- Filters images based on LAVIS question / expected answers
-- Filters images and generates captions using LAVIS based on question-and-answer pairs and predefined templates.
+- Generates captions using LAVIS based on question-and-answer pairs and predefined templates.

 ### Watermark Filter
 - Removes watermarked images to clean the dataset, focusing on a central crop for effective watermark detection.